aaronsb/gong-api-client/README.md

 A Node.js library that automatically generates a TypeScript client for the Gong API from the OpenAPI specification.

+This package provides two approaches to working with the Gong API:
+1. **Generated TypeScript Client**: A fully typed client generated from the OpenAPI specification
+2. **Direct HTTP Requests**: A simpler approach using direct HTTP requests with basic authentication

 ## Features

 - Automatically downloads the latest Gong API specification